deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt6-operation-nova-hound.md

 one-pawed.
 "It's hard to tell.
 A dark patch that shouldn't be there, that way."

-Warhorse glanced up, and corrected his course, puffing like some ancient steam contraption from Gao's early industrial era.
+WARHORSE glanced up, and corrected his course, puffing like some ancient steam contraption from Gao's early industrial era.

-Regaari lost sight of the anomaly as the terrain dipped, and when Warhorse pistoned up the rise on the far side of that dip, Regaari nearly fell off him because the human stopped dead.
+Regaari lost sight of the anomaly as the terrain dipped, and when WARHORSE pistoned up the rise on the far side of that dip, Regaari nearly fell off him because the human stopped dead.

 "Oh, no…"

 Humans were so *expressive* in their grief.
-He'd seen it with Shoo, and now Warhorse was projecting his sorrow even through a bulky suit of fully enclosed armour.
+He'd seen it with Shoo, and now WARHORSE was projecting his sorrow even through a bulky suit of fully enclosed armour.
 He sagged for a moment and then pushed forward, until they reached the edge of what was, unmistakably, a fresh crater.

 The suit at the bottom of it was effectively intact, though it had been badly ablated by re-entry: blackened, melted and burned away.
 From the contortion of the limbs and the crushed flatness of the torso, its operator had not survived.
-Warhorse sat down with a thump.
+WARHORSE sat down with a thump.

-Regaari climbed off him, sketched a gesture of respect with his remaining paw, and let Warhorse grieve.
-The same shields that had allowed Warhorse and him to reach the ground safely had plainly failed in Thor's case, or else never deployed at all.
+Regaari climbed off him, sketched a gesture of respect with his remaining paw, and let WARHORSE grieve.
+The same shields that had allowed WARHORSE and him to reach the ground safely had plainly failed in THOR's case, or else never deployed at all.
 In either scenario, the suit had demonstrated that it was a hideously tough piece of equipment, having reached the ground and still recognisably being the same object.
 To fall from space and leave an impact crater and STILL be identifiable?